keenanwoodall/MeshModifiers/README.md

 (Current) **LIMITATIONS**

-- Runs on CPU, isn't shader

-- Is not multi-threaded (yet?)
+- Runs on CPU / Is not multi-threaded (yet?)

-- Only runs in Play Mode/runtime
+- Only runs in Play Mode/Runtime

 **VIDEOS**